manueltonneau/TXTfpbsupervisedBERT/README.md

 The code to draw results from the lexicon method can be found here: https://github.com/QuantLet/TXT/tree/master/TXTfpblexical

-This training set is available at https://www.researchgate.net/publication/251231364_FinancialPhraseBank-v10
+This training set is available at: https://www.researchgate.net/publication/251231364_FinancialPhraseBank-v10

 The code for SVM parameter tuning can be found here: